 “Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death …”

-while difficult for many to understand, could again be speaking of Christ’s attitude.
+while difficult for many to understand, this verse could again be speaking of Christ’s attitude.

 Envision, on any given day, when Jesus was performing great miracles, such as healing the sick, feeding the 5,000, walking on water, raising the dead, etc.

 Then picture Jesus marveling over his prophetic ministry:

 “Fear gripped them all, and they began glorifying God, saying, ‘A great prophet has arisen among us!’ and, ‘God has visited His people.'”
 (Luke 7:16 NASB)